tylerjarvis/RootFinding/README.md

 To contribute to this repository, clone the repository from github using the terminal or shell:
 `git clone https://github.com/tylerjarvis/RootFinding.git`

+***Branches***
 This repo uses two main branches.
 The most stable version of the code is in the branch `master`.
 The current code under development is in the branch `develop`.
-***Side note***: After the develop branch is stable with significant changes, the develop branch will be merged into the master branch, creating a new master branch.
+Side note: After the develop branch is stable with significant changes, the develop branch will be merged into the master branch, creating a new master branch.
 This represents upgrading the master branch to a new version (ie version 1.0 to version 2.0).

 When you are contributing, you can see which branch you are on by running the following command in the terminal:
 `git branch`

+***Creating a new branch to work on***
 Before creating a new branch, switch to the develop branch by typing `git checkout develop`.
 Make sure it is up-to-date by typing